Introduction to pypsa#

 You may find yourself in a need to store PyPSA networks for later use.
 Or, maybe you want to import the genius PyPSA example that someone else uploaded to the web to explore.

-PyPSA can be stored as netCDF (.nc) file or as a folder of CSV files.
+Among other file formats, PyPSA can be stored as netCDF (.nc) file or as an Excel file (.xlsx).
+The approach is similar for all formats:

 n.export_to_netcdf("tmp.nc");